Skip to main content

 Ajabdeh almost stomped out of the banquet hall to find the elevator.
 She felt suffocated.
 She had no idea how she could attend five events with her mother and stepfather around, and those eyes on her.
 For a brief moment, she knew why her father avoided these places.
 But Asha expected her to be there.
 She had always been kind to Ajabdeh.
 Before feeling claustrophobic around Mrs Chauhan, Ajabdeh had braced herself with a pep-talk that she was strong enough to ignore her.
 Yet something in her stirred up emotions every time she watched Mrs Chauhan happily engaging in conversations, her jewellery, her attire, her attitude reeking of wealth and lifestyle she had no contribution to and the judgemental stares at her reminding her over and over again that she did not belong.
 She pressed the elevator door for the fifth or sixth time as it indicated the elevator was coming up.
 She looked up at the board lighting up with the floor numbers.
 Two more…

 The door of the elevator opened, and Ajabdeh was about to get in, anticipating the person inside to walk out.
-Pratap almost froze to his spot as the door opened and she walked in, holding her gown with one hand and her purse with the other.
+Pratap almost froze in his spot as the door opened and she walked in, holding her gown with one hand and her purse with the other.
 Her face looked red, almost like she had trouble breathing.
 She did not see him there, perhaps too engrossed in her thoughts as she breathed deeply, pressing the G on the elevator board.

 “Ajabdeh?”
 He managed as she glanced over at him in shock.
 The elevator door closed with a beeping sound, and it began to move down.